-The time and energy required to figure out how to fix payroll errors as a result of crew member misclassification are burdensome enough on their own, but such payroll mistakes often lead to additional payroll tax penalties.
+The time and energy required to figure out how to fix payroll errors because of crew member misclassification is enough, but such payroll mistakes often lead to additional payroll tax penalties.

-The consequences of payroll errors due to the misclassification of workers may include fines, collection of past due payments, and even criminal penalties, if the misclassification is found to be intentional.
+The consequences of payroll errors due to the misclassification of workers may include fines, collection of past-due payments.
+There can even be criminal penalties, if the misclassification is found to be intentional.

 The best way to avoid production payroll mistakes due to misclassification is to understand how employees and contractors are classified in the first place.

-Note, however, that other states utilize their own classification tests.
+Note, however, that other states use their own classification tests.

 You’ll need to follow all criteria relevant to your individual production to avoid misclassification payroll penalties.

 Payroll software like Wrapbook can further help you prevent misclassification payroll mistakes by increasing transparency between crew members and production companies.